 It all depends on what type of role you have and where you are working.
-I work in an agency, so when you work in a work environment like that, it is important for you to have very good communications skills, presentation skills and writing skills, and to also have a creative mindset and thirst for social media.
+I work in an agency, so when you work in a work environment like that, it is important for you to have very good communication skills, presentation skills, and writing skills, and to also have a creative mindset and thirst for social media.

 Describe a typical day of work for you.
 What are your key responsibilities?